-Full applications must be submitted by the date and time stated on page one of this RFP.
+Full applications must be submitted by Thursday, July 11, 2024.
 Documents providing a comprehensive description of all application sections are found on SmartSimple, as are required templates for certain sections.
 Proposal narratives should be succinct, self-explanatory, and organized in alignment with the sections outlined below and in supplemental attachments.
 The Full Application will include the following sections:

-- ♦ Scientific Abstract and Specific Aims
+- Scientific Abstract and Specific Aims

-- Milestones and Timetable
+- ♦ Milestones and Timetable

-- Operation of Anticipated Study Volunteers (if applicable)
+- Demographics of Anticipated Study Volunteers (if applicable)

-- A Research Plan (including New Investigator statement if applicable)
+- ♦ Research Plan (including New Investigator statement if applicable)

-- O Budget and Justification
+- ♦ Budget and Justification

-- Personnel Table
+- ♦ Personnel Table

-- O Biosketches for all Key Personnel (any format is acceptable, including NIH format)
+- ♦ Biosketches for all Key Personnel (any format is acceptable, including NIH format)

-- ◊ Facilities
+- ♦ Facilities

 - Assurances (if applicable: Human Subjects; Biohazards; DEA Controlled Substance use)